 Waikato Medical School FAQs

-The University of Waikato, working with the Waikato District Health Board, has put a business case to the Government for the new Waikato Medical School, the third in New Zealand.
+The University of Waikato, working with the Waikato District Health Board, has put a business case to the Government for a new Waikato Medical School, which would be the third in New Zealand.

-Students who have an undergraduate degree in any discipline can apply for entry, and the School will take 60 students in its first year.
+Students who have an undergraduate degree in any discipline would be able to apply for entry, and the School would take 60 students in its first year.

-They will get four years of intensive, practical medical education, of the same quality and standing as the country’s existing six year medical degrees.
+As part of the proposal, students will receive four years of intensive, practical medical education, of the same quality and standing as the country’s existing six year medical degrees.